kwdunaway/WGBS_Tools/TUTORIAL/README.md

 ## <a name="analysis"> Analyze your experiment </a>

-Once all of your WGBS samples are in pm_bed format, you can analyze the experiment using a variety of commands in `wgbs_tools`.
 You may have a variety of different experiments, but they usually all boil down to the question: "Are there areas of the genome that are hypo/hyper methylated?".
 To answer this, you need to compare your samples against each other (specifically, control samples to the experimental ones).
 But first you need to create a file that identifies where all of your samples are and what sample they came from.
 Look at `example_input.tsv` in this folder for an example of what this tab separated file (tsv) looks like.
 It has two columns:

 1. Sample name.
 This can be anything but I suggest you keep it short for easier readability
 1. Prefix to pm_bed files.
 When creating pm_bed files, they are broken up by chromosome.
 This is the path all the way to that prefix.